-False-Positive and False-Negative Mammography Results, Additional Imaging, and Biopsies
+False-Positive and False-Negative Mammography Results, Recommendations for Additional Imaging, and Recommendations for Biopsies

-Data from the BCSC based on a single screening round and included film and digital mammography indicated that false-positive mammography results were common in all age groups.
+Data from the BCSC that was based on a single screening round and included film and digital mammography indicated that false-positive mammography results were common in all age groups.
 The rate was highest among women age 40 to 49 years (97.8 per 1,000 women per screening round) and declined with each subsequent age decade.

-The rate of false-negative mammography results was lowest among women age 40 to 49 years

-(1.0 per 1,000 women per screening round) and increased slightly with subsequent age decades.
+The rate of false-negative mammography results was lowest among women age 40 to 49 years (1.0 per 1,000 women per screening round) and increased slightly with subsequent age decades.
 Rates of additional imaging were highest among women age 40 to 49 years (84.3 per 1,000 women per screening round) and decreased with age.
 Biopsy rates were lowest among women age 40 to 49 years (9.3 per 1,000 women per screening round) and increased with age.
 The BCSC data indicated that for every case of invasive breast cancer detected by mammography screening in women age 40 to 49 years, 556 women had screening mammography, 46 to 48 additional diagnostic imaging, and five to eight biopsies.
 These numbers declined with age for mammography and additional imaging, and only slightly for biopsies.

-The cumulative risk for false-positive mammography results was reported as 21 to 49 percent after 10 mammography examinations for women in general,147-149 and up to 56 percent for women age 40 to 49.
-For all ages, the cumulative risk of a false-positive biopsy after 10 screening mammograms was calculated as 19 percent of all women screened.
+The cumulative risk for false-positive mammography results was reported in published studies as 21 to 49 percent after 10 mammography examinations for women in general,148-150 and up to 56 percent for women age 40 to 49.149 For all ages, the cumulative risk of a false-positive biopsy after 10 screening mammograms was calculated as 19 percent of all women screened.149

-New Studies: BCSC Data
+BCSC Data.